Emergency Services and Volunteers Fund

 Single Farm Enterprise Exemption

-Primary production properties consisting of multiple land parcels but valued as a single property for rates purposes are treated as a single property for the purposes of the FSPL and only pay the fixed component of the levy once.
+Primary production properties consisting of multiple land parcels but valued as a single property for rates purposes are treated as a single property for the purposes of the ESVF and only pay the fixed component of the levy once.

-Any person may apply for exemption from the FSPL fixed charge for Primary Production land under the 'Single Farm Enterprise' criteria.
+Any person may apply for exemption from the ESVF fixed charge for Primary Production land under the 'Single Farm Enterprise' criteria.
 The Single Farm Enterprise Exemption form is available to download using the steps outlined below, or from Council's Customer Service Centres.

 Where a Single Farm Enterprise (SFE) holds land in another municipality, an application for all land held by the SFE is to be lodged in each municipality.